getmeemaw/meemaw/docs/docs/getting-started.md

 ## Run the example

-Before we actually run the example, I suggest we go through the code together.
-In particular, we'll look at what is specific to Meemaw.
+Let's run the example a first time, then we'll go through part of the code together to understand how the Meemaw part works.

 ### Configure your App
 Before we do anything, there are just two things you need to configure on the client side: